erenworld/campcalm/README.md

-# campcalm
+# CampCalm

 <h2>Introduction</h2>
-is a full-stack website project where users can create and review campgrounds.
+<a href="/">CampCalm</a> is a full-stack website project where users can create and review campgrounds.
 In order to review or create a campground, you must have an account.
 This project is a part of Colt Steele's web dev bootcamp course on udemy.

 This project is being created created using Node.js, Express, MongoDB, and Bootstrap.
 Passport.js is used to handle authentication.